dreamcatcher-tech/network/Inbox/2023-01-12 0928 where to splice imported chains.md

 Turns out that the `OPEN_PATH` strategy is important since it needs to be fork aware.
 Also the update strategy must be able to detect when a fork has occured.

+Requires that forks be lazy, so no operations are required as the inserted tree might be large.
+Instead this will require that each transmission to a child first check that it doesn't need to fork its child first.
+This appears the only way that allows no data changes up front.

 ## Editing
 Reading by path is easy to do.
 Writing means we would have to call `@@OPEN_PATH` on the parents all the way down.
 When a chain knows it has a forked child, then it will send its action as normal, but the blockmaker will create a fork.
 On this action it will update the new pulses parent info.